Destination Pakistan Guide

 Jaglot, a mere 40 kilometers southeast of Gilgit, hosts the Junction Point of the Three Mountain Ranges.
 Here, the Karakoram, Himalaya, and the Hindukush converge.
 This unique location also marks the confluence of the Gilgit and Indus Rivers.
 About 5 km to the north, the Skardu road diverges from the KKH.
 Standing at the monument, visitors are treated to splendid views of the meeting of these three awe-inspiring mountain ranges.
 The mountain ranges are separated by the Gilgit and Indus Rivers.

-Bhup Singh Pari: The Ambush Point
+Bhup Singh Pari Ambush Point

 Karakoram Highway Tourist Attractions